Bradenham Bolt Running Trail

 From the gate, head along the broad track towards the higher ground.
 The track curves to the left.

-After 250 metres go through a gate then turn right off the main track, heading up a slope on a sunken track.
+After 250 metres go through a gate then, after 25m, turn right off the main track, heading up a slope on a sunken track.
 The track curves to the right.
 At the top of the steep rise, take the right fork.
 The path continues to rise gently and then levels out.
-After around 300 metres you will meet a crossing track at a T-junction.
+After around 300 metres past the fork you will meet a crossing track at a T-junction.

 At the T-junction, turn sharp left following a clearly defined track, with the boundary fence to RAF High Wycombe on your right.
 After the 1km marker post, you will soon meet the first of two log-jumps.
 After a further 100 metres, you will encounter a crossing path near the corner of the RAF base, which is on your right.
-Head straight across on a clear level track through the woodland.
+Head straight across on a clear level track that soon bends to the right through the woodland.
 After another 250 metres, turn left on the wider track, which soon starts to head downhill into a small valley.

 From mid-April to mid-May, the section of Park Wood adjacent to RAF High Wycombe is rich with bluebells.
 Bluebells, which are inedible members of the asparagus family of plants, are perennial bulbous herbs with flowering stems to about 50 cm tall.
 They spend most of the year as bulbs underground and emerge to flower from mid-April onwards, although they are usually at their peak in the first two weeks of May, depending on the spring weather.

+Soon the track bends sharply left uphill and away from the fence.
 Continue up the main track with another section of the boundary fence to another part of RAF High Wycombe on your right.
 The wide track eventually levels out and wends its way through the woodland.
-Shortly after the 3km marker post you will see a gate ahead of you.
+About 500m after the 3km marker post you will see a gate ahead of you.

-Just before you reach the gate, turn left down a track to a T-junction.
-In a few metres, turn left again following a clear level track which soon becomes a holloway as it heads downhill.
-After 450 metres you will meet a T-junction near a wooden gate on your right (which leads into the nature reserve at Small Dean Bank).
+50m before you reach the gate, turn left down a track to a T-junction Turn left on the track which levels out then becomes a holloway as it heads downhill.
+You meet a T-junction near a wooden gate on your right (which leads into the nature reserve at Small Dean Bank).
 At this T-junction turn sharp left.
-In a further 75 metres take the left fork heading uphill.
+In a further 75 metres take the left fork heading uphill past a Footpath Only sign.
 Ignore a path joining from the right.

 Small Dean Bank